 Sneakers are a common type of footwear that fall under the definition of shoes.
-However, sneakers are a specialized type of shoe meant for active purposes.
+However, sneakers are a specialized type of shoe inspired by athletics, sports, or an active lifestyle.

-The term "sneaker" is mostly used in the United States and is synonymous, more or less, with athletic shoes, trainers, and jogging shoes.
+The term "sneaker" is mostly used in the United States and is synonymous, more or less with streetwear, sportswear and athleisure footwear.

 Sneakers came about during the late 1800s.
-These shoes got their nickname from their special rubber soles, which gave the wearer an exceptionally quiet step compared to other shoes of the time.
+These shoes got their nickname from their special flexible soles, which gave the wearer an exceptionally quiet step compared to other shoes of the time.

 Speaking of rubber soles, most agree that this quality is the main distinguishing factor that sets sneakers apart from other kinds of shoes.
-If the shoe has a rubber sole, synthetic upper material, and is made for active use, it can be classified as a sneaker.
+If the shoe has a flexible sole, synthetic upper material, and has a design that derives from sports and athletics, it can be classified as a sneaker.